 Pace University's Academic Integrity Code requires students to accept responsibility for being honest and to respect ethical standards in meeting their academic assignments and requirements.
 Integrity in the academic environment requires students to demonstrate intellectual and academic achievement independent of all assistance except that authorized by the course instructor.
 Therefore, students must always respond truthfully to faculty and credit must only be taken for research, ideas, or words that are original to the student.
 All data on academic or clinical assignments, client records, or results of research must be the student's own work or must be properly referenced.
 Students must never present any work under false pretenses.
-The Academic Integrity Code (https://www.pace.edu/sites/default/ files/2022-02/academic-integrity-code.pdf) prohibits all forms of academic dishonesty and misconduct and provides non-exclusive illustrative examples of the kinds of conduct that are prohibited-including cheating, fabrication, helping others to violate the Academic Integrity Code, plagiarism, misrepresentation, unauthorized possession or use of academic materials, unauthorized communication, forgery or alteration, theft or destruction of academic materials, submitting duplicative work, acts that are harmful to other students, and making false statements to faculty, administrators or the Academic Conduct Committee regarding a possible code violation.
+The Academic Integrity Code (PDF) prohibits all forms of academic dishonesty and misconduct and provides non-exclusive illustrative examples of the kinds of conduct that are prohibited-including cheating, fabrication, helping others to violate the Academic Integrity Code, plagiarism, misrepresentation, unauthorized possession or use of academic materials, unauthorized communication, forgery or alteration, theft or destruction of academic materials, submitting duplicative work, acts that are harmful to other students, and making false statements to faculty, administrators or the Academic Conduct Committee regarding a possible code violation.
 Students are responsible for familiarizing themselves with the Academic Integrity Code of the University.

-University's https://www.pace.edu/sites/default/files/2022-02/ Pace Academic Integrity Codeacademic-integrity-code.pdf outlines the Direct Resolution and Academic Conduct Committee hearing procedures by which the University determines whether a student violated the Academic Integrity Code.
+Pace University's Academic Integrity Code (PDF) outlines the Direct Resolution and Academic Conduct Committee hearing procedures by which the University determines whether a student violated the Academic Integrity Code.
 If the violation is addressed through Direct Resolution, sanctions that may be imposed include, but are not limited to a reduction in the grade or a failing grade for the paper, report, examination, data compilation, presentation or other assignment; and/or a failing grade for the course in which the violation occurred; and/or requiring the student to complete a learning intervention designed to increase the student's awareness of the significance and consequences of the violation.
 If the matter is referred to the Academic Conduct Committee and determined that the violation occurred by a preponderance of the evidence, depending on the severity of the violation, sanctions that may be imposed include but are not limited to file notation, reprimand, academic disciplinary probation, suspension, or expulsion from a program and/or the University.
-The Academic Integrity Code requires that all violations of the Academic Integrity Code be documented and reported to the Chair of the Program in which the student is enrolled and the Chair of the University's Academic Conduct Committee.
-Without limiting the University's discretion to impose a severe sanction for any single Code violation, students found to have committed multiple violations of the Academic Integrity Code will generally be subject to more severe sanctions.
+The Academic Integrity Code requires that all violations of the Academic Integrity Code be documented and reported to the chair of the Program in which the student is enrolled and the chair of the University's Academic Conduct Committee.
+Without limiting the University's discretion to impose a severe sanction for any single code violation, students found to have committed multiple violations of the Academic Integrity Code will generally be subject to more severe sanctions.